Reston, Virginia: Arts and culture

-The 30-acre (120,000 m2) Roer's Zoofari is located on the northeast edge of the community.
-It is dedicated to family-friendly animal interaction with bus rides and feeding stations.
-Animals include lambs, camels, zebras, antelope, bison, cheetah, emu, camels, goats, reptiles, horses, buffalo, and waterfowl.
-On 8 March 2021, Roer's Zoofari suffered a fire in the barn area, killing Waffles the giraffe and his unnamed giraffe companion.

-Reston has an assortment of pools, including a year-round indoor pool at the Reston Community Center.
-Ice skating is available year-round at SkateQuest, a privately run indoor rink, and during the winter on an outdoor rink at Reston Town Center's Pavilion.

-Performing arts, galleries, & museums

 Reston is home to several performing arts groups.
 The Reston Community Players (originally known as Reston Players) has been in operation since 1966 and performs at Reston Community Center's Center Stage in Hunters Woods Plaza.
 The Reston Chorale was founded in the late 1960s as a mixed-voice chorus comprising both professional and amateur singers.
 The Reston Community Orchestra, launched in 1988, also offers regular performances throughout the year, generally at the Reston Community Center.
 In the summer, free public concerts are offered at both Reston Town Center and at Lake Anne Plaza.

 The Greater Reston Arts Center (GRACE), founded by local artists, is home-based at Reston Town Center and sponsors the annual Northern Virginia Fine Arts Festival.
 The privately owned Reston Art Gallery at Lake Anne Plaza includes both regular art exhibits and artist studio spaces.

 Reston's sole museum, the Reston Historic Trust & Museum, is also located in Lake Anne Plaza.
 It has maps, photos, and books that provide a detailed look at Reston from the 1960s on.

 The Washington West Film Festival is an autumn event in Reston center.
 The festival, co-founded by Mark Maxey and Brad Russell, offers a juried array of feature films, shorts and documentaries.